Have you ever sold real estate? If not, do you have any interest in selling real estate yourself?

 What sets our brokerage apart is definitely our marketing.
 We’re always receiving compliments about our signs, videos, events.
 Some of our sellers have even said that when they saw our listing brochure, they wondered why they were selling their house in the first place!
 Our marketing team goes above and beyond with everything they do, and most importantly, they keep things looking fresh.

-“Some of our sellers have even said that when they saw our listing brochure, they wondered why they were selling their house in the first place!”How to stand out from the competitionTom Ferry explains why it’s crucial to have a USP READ MORE
+“Some of our sellers have even said that when they saw our listing brochure, they wondered why they were selling their house in the first place!”3 essential skills you need to improve lead conversionTom Ferry walks you through the process of turning leads into clients READ MORE

 If you were forced to work in any industry other than real estate, which would it be and why?